keithbrink/segment-spark/README.md

 Logged in users will be automatically tracked using their user ID ($user->id), and their entire user object will be included as traits.

-If you would like to track any custom events, you can use the original [AltThree/Segment](https://github.com/AltThree/Segment) facade.
+If you would like to track any custom events, you can use the original [Segment](https://github.com/segmentio/analytics-php) class.

 ```bash
 Segment::track([